Xentrk/x3mRouting/README.md

 #### IMPORTANT!

 You must also delete the VPN Server entry from the OpenVPN Client Screen in the Policy Routing section or you will have problems accessing websites.

+### [5] ~ Install route_ipset_vpnserver.sh
+Provides the ability to route VPN Server traffic to one of the VPN Clients via an IPSET list.
+You must pass the VPN Server interface number as the first parameter and the IPSET list name as the second parameter.
+You can also specify an optional third parameter to delete the rule.
+You only have to run the script one time as the rules will automatically start at system boot.

+#### Prerequisit

+The **route_all_vpnserver** script requires that the **openvpn-event** script included in the x3mRouting project also be installed.
+The installation script will check if **openvpn-event** is installed and prompt you to install it if does not exist.

+Usage example:

+    sh /jffs/scripts/x3mRouting/route_ipset_vpnserver.sh   {[1|2]} [IPSET_LIST] [del]

+Route VPN Server 1 traffic to the VPN Client specified by the existing x3mRouting rule:

+    sh /jffs/scripts/x3mRouting/route_ipset_vpnserver.sh 1 PANDORA

+Delete rules to route VPN Server 1 traffic to VPN Client specified by the existing x3mRouting rule:

+    sh /jffs/scripts/x3mRouting/route_ipset_vpnserver.sh 1 PANDORA del

+#### Requirements
+1. The IPSET list must exist!
+2. A PREROUTING rule must currently exist so the script can determine the VPN Client to route to!

 ## Run Scripts at System Boot